 - Example: students lead classmates through the personal routines created in step 2.

-Lastly, students complete a written assessment to ensure that they know the content well.
+Lastly, students complete a written assessment to ensure they know the content well.

-- Example: students take a yoga quiz and must pass with at least 80% to earn the SFI Yoga Certification.
+- Example: students take a yoga quiz and must pass with at least 80%.

 Make fitness personal for your students by: